Adequate command of spoken and written English is essential to success in graduate study at Harvard.

 Sending TOEFL/IELTS Scores

 When taking the TOEFL or IELTS, you will have an opportunity to request that your scores be sent to your academic institutions of choice.
-Be sure to select Harvard University Graduate School of Arts and Sciences, as each Harvard admissions office has its own identification or school code.
-To ensure that your scores are matched to your applicant record, the First Name, Last Name, and Date of Birth on your test score report must match the information you enter in the GSAS Applicant Portal.
-Score reports must be sent to GSAS by the application deadline.
+Be sure to select Harvard Kenneth C. Griffin Graduate School of Arts and Sciences (formerly Harvard University Graduate School of Arts and Sciences), as each Harvard admissions office has its own identification or school code.
+To ensure that your scores are matched to your applicant record, the First Name, Last Name, and Date of Birth on your test score report must match the information you enter in the Applicant Portal.
+Score reports must be sent to Harvard Griffin GSAS by the application deadline.

-TOEFL/IELTS tests must be taken within two years of your expected date of matriculation.
-If you are applying for fall 2023 admission, you must submit scores from tests taken no earlier than September 1, 2021.
+- TOEFL/IELTS scores are valid for no longer than two years.
+If you are applying for admission for fall 2024, you may submit scores from tests taken no earlier than January 5, 2022.

-- GSAS accepts scores from iBT TOEFL, TOEFL Home Edition, IELTS Academic, or IELTS Indicator.
+- Harvard Griffin GSAS accepts scores from iBT TOEFL or IELTS Academic.

-What contact information should I use to send my IELTS scores to GSAS?
+What contact information should I use to send my IELTS scores to Harvard Griffin GSAS?

-Use the IELTS Test Center E-Delivery service to send IELTS scores to Harvard University Graduate School of Arts and Sciences.
-Our address, to identify us in the IELTS system, is 1350 Massachusetts Ave.
-Smith Campus Center 350, Cambridge, MA 02138.
+Use the IELTS Test Center E-Delivery service to send IELTS scores to Harvard Kenneth C. Griffin Graduate School of Arts and Sciences.
+Our address, to identify us in the IELTS system, is 1350 Massachusetts Ave., Smith Campus Center 350, Cambridge, MA 02138.
 Paper test report forms will not be accepted at this address.

 Do you accept TOEFL MyBest score reports?